Appsilon/user2017/README.md

 # user2017
-Here you can find presentations from useR 2017 conference.
+Here you can find our presentations from useR 2017 conference.